azfarbkhr/piaic_qtr1_assignments/README.md

 16. Write a Python program to compute the distance between the points (x1, y1) and (x2, y2). https://en.wikipedia.org/wiki/Euclidean_distance (DONE)
 17. Write a Python program to convert height (in feet and inches) to centimetres.
 (DONE)
 18. Write a Python program to calculate the hypotenuse of a right angled triangle.
 19. Write a Python program to convert the distance (in feet) to inches, yards, and miles.
-1 feet = 12 inches, 3 feet = 1 yard, 5280 feet = 1 mile
+1 feet = 12 inches, 3 feet = 1 yard, 5280 feet = 1 mile (DONE)
 20. Write a Python program to convert all units of time into seconds.
 21. Write a Python program to convert seconds to day, hour, minutes and seconds.
 22. Write a Python program to calculate body mass index. (https://www.thecalculatorsite.com/articles/health/bmi-formula-for-bmi-calculations.php)